Sorry, you need to enable JavaScript to visit this website.

 Youth parliament

 In Hungary the formation of Youth Parliament (Országos Diákparlament) established by the Goverment holds meetings every 2-3 years.
 In the intervening years the National Student Council (Országos Diáktanács) meets.
-In addition, there are other grassroots initiatives, actions and various formations.
-The individual formations are listed below.
+Beyond that there are other grassroots initiatives, actions and different formations.
+Individual formations are listed below.

 National Youth Parliament